DdEeXx3/UI_Kit/docs/doc4.md

 ## Hover effect

 Last area of styling buttons is their hover effect.
 We created 6 types of them:
-- "button_hover_opacity"
+- "button-hover-opacity"
-- "button_hover_shadow_$color",
+- "button-hover-shadow-$color",
-- "button_hover_up",
+- "button-hover-up",
-- "button_hover_down",
+- "button-hover-down",
-- "button_hover_left",
+- "button-hover-left",
-- "button_hover_right".
+- "button-hover-right".

 As you can see, there is posibillity to chose any of shadow color of the button hover.
-You can replace $color in that class with every of 10 available colors.
+You can replace $color in that class with every of 6 available colors.

 ```html
 <!DOCTYPE html>